 On April 1, 2018, CIHI will release a new version of CACS.
 Read our bulletins for the latest updates:

 CACS places client visits into groups that are clinically and resource homogenous.
 Variables that assign clients to groups are diagnosis or, intervention for DAD clients while emergency visit indicator, visit disposition, mode of visit, ambulatory care type and program area are also used for NACRS clients.
 Anaesthetic, age and investigative technology are used in the factor overlay methodology to assist in the assignment of resources.

 Client visit data collected via NACRS and grouped by CACS can be used to support:

 - Management decision-making at the facility level;

 - Resource allocation decisions at a global and facility level;

 - The effective analysis of ambulatory care services.

-Before downloading read this document about requirements for downloading files.
+Before downloading read about requirements for downloading files.

 - Download / Purchase the latest version< of the CACS Directory